- Why is cold water entering the radiant system from the domestic supply?

-Another example of a multiple zone system with primary loop.
+Examples of multiple zone systems with primary loop.

 Pictured above are two examples of our “Radiant Ready” single zone Open Systems.
 This pre-assembled, panel system comes right out of the box just as you see it here, including pump, pre-wired controller, various valves and gauges.
 The entire system is pressure tested against leaks and as few as five solder connections can tie it into your system.

-Using an On-demand Takagi Water Heater for an Open System
+Using an On-demand Water Heater for an Open System

 Over the last few years, on-demand water heaters have evolved into extraordinary heat sources.
 They are much more efficient (95%) than tank-type water heaters (75% or less for most models), and they’re smaller, more powerful, vent with PVC pipe, and importantly, they don’t suffer from “standby loss”.

 Unlike tank-type water heaters, on-demand units are computer controlled and can modulate their burners in response to incoming water temperature to maximize efficiency.
 They also come with built-in digital displays that show gallons per minute flowing through the unit (useful for diagnostics), incoming and outgoing water temperature, and even flash error codes when something isn’t right.
 Raising or lowering the output temperature is as simple as pushing a button.